Alan Martin (writer): Since 1995

 After the film, Martin wandered around for a bit, staying at communes with hippie friends, looking for stone circles and ancient sites before settling in Berwick-upon-Tweed in Northumberland with his wife Lou and two children Wynne and Rufus Bodie (named after Lewis Collins' character in The Professionals).
 Martin has played in various bands, written a Tank Girl novel (Armadillo) published in March 2008 by Titan Books, as well as various screenplays and scripts.
 He wrote the first new Tank Girl limited series in over ten years: Tank Girl: The Gifting with Australian artist Ashley Wood.
 Published by American publishers IDW, the first issue was released in June 2007.

-We went to the comics graveyard and dug her up.
-She's smelling pretty bad, but we're gonna put her in a wheelbarrow and parade her around for all to see, anyway.

-Since 2007, Martin has dedicated his time exclusively to the Tank Girl franchise, writing over a dozen graphic novels, and designing several art books.
-In 2014, Martin, along with original artist Hewlett, and old school friend Bond, launched 21st century Tank Girl as a Kickstarter, which was funded in less than 48 hours, the ensuing comic series was the best selling Tank Girl series ever.
-This was followed by the mini-series Two Girls One Tank which also proved to be enormously successful.
-Since 2015, Martin has worked on Tank Girl projects exclusively with self-trained American artist Brett Parson.
+Since 2007, Martin has dedicated his time to the Tank Girl franchise, writing over a dozen graphic novels.
+In 2014, Martin, along with original artist Hewlett, launched 21st century Tank Girl as a Kickstarter.
+This was followed by the mini-series Two Girls One Tank.
+Since 2015, Martin has worked on Tank Girl projects with American artist Brett Parson.